diegoddie/diegoddie/README.md

 ⚛️ Lately, I've been focusing on popular libraries like React and Next.js.
 I've worked on several projects utilizing the MERN stack (MongoDB, Express.js, React, Node.js).<br><br>

 ### Blockchain and Basketball Lover<br>
 ⛓️ When I'm not coding, you'll often find me immersed in the fascinating world of blockchain technology.
-The potential for decentralization and transparency in blockchain projects truly captivates me.<br><br>
+The potential for decentralization and transparency in blockchain projects truly captivates me.<br>
 🏀 Another passion of mine is basketball.
-Whether I'm playing with friends or cheering for my favorite team, it's a sport that brings me joy and keeps me active.<br<br>
+Whether I'm playing with friends or cheering for my favorite team, it's a sport that brings me joy and keeps me active.<br>

 ### Goals<br>
 🚀 In the near future, I plan to focus on:<br>